 A short flight on the fifth night of our Turkey trip brought us within range of our archaeological goals … but not quite as close as we’d thought.
-When we asked directions to the airport shuttle bus, a young man pointed the way, then offered to have a friend drive us directly to our hotel for a mere $90.
+When we asked directions to the airport shuttle bus that would take us to Denizli, the nearest city to Hieropolis, a young man pointed the way, then offered to have a friend drive us directly to our hotel for a mere $90.
 We of course rejected his seemingly exorbitant proposal, so he waved us onto the bus and climbed in after us.
 Since he appeared to be leading a Turkish tour group, we assumed he’d simply been attempting to help a buddy make some cash.

-However, once aboard, we began to get other clues that our trip to the nearest city of Denizli wasn’t the short jaunt we’d anticipated.
+However, once aboard, we began to get other clues that getting to Denizli from the airport wasn’t the short jaunt we’d anticipated.
 First, folks settled in and pulled out bags of food.
 Then the driver activated the bus’s TV screens and began playing a night-time soap opera.
 While the show was fairly fascinating — featuring the equivalent of a Turkish mafia godfather facing off against some sort of law enforcement agent (the unifying theme being tying people into chairs and beating the crap out of them) — we became concerned that we’d just inadvertently joined our young friend’s tour.

 Matthew marched up to the bus driver to confirm our destination.
 The man pointed straight ahead, saying “Yes, Denizli, Denizli.”
 What could we do?
 The surrounding plain appeared to be vast, empty, and pitch-black.
 Not a particularly hospitable environment to get dropped off roadside in the middle of the night.
 So we hung on and hoped that at least we’d end up near civilization.
 Forty minutes later, we were still driving through the darkness.
 The only non-Turks on the now silent bus.